-The description of the BMPs shall identify the BMPs as [1] existing BMPs, (2) existing BMPs to be revised and implemented, or (3) new BMPs to be implemented.
-The description shall also include a discussion on the effectiveness of each BMP to reduce or prevent pollutants in storm water discharges and authorized non-storm water discharges and summary of all BMPs implemented for each pollutant source.
+The description of the BMPs shall identify the BMPs as (1) existing BMPs, (2) existing BMPs to be revised and implemented, or (3) new BMPs to be implemented.
+The description shall also include a discussion on the effectiveness of each BMP to reduce or prevent pollutants in storm water discharges and authorized non-storm water discharges.
+This SWPPP shall provide a summary of all BMPs implemented for each pollutant source.
 This information should be summarized similar to Table B.